PeterDrake/drakepedia/libraries/javax.swing.md

 ## Questions
 1. :star: Which class corresponds to a visible window on the screen?
 1. :star: Where is 0, 0 in the coordinate system used by Swing?
-1. :star::star: If the back-end information in your program has changed and you need to re-draw something, what method should you call?
+1. :star::star: If some back-end information in your program has changed and you need to re-draw something, what method should you call?
 ## Answers
 1. [`javax.swing.JFrame`](https://docs.oracle.com/javase/8/docs/api/index.html?javax/swing/package-summary.html).
 1. At the upper left.
 The first coordinate is the `x` coordinate from left to right (in pixels).
 The second is the `y` coordinate from top to bottom.